tjvantoll/articles/master-detail/article.md

 ![](basic-master-screen.png)

 This isn’t the most exciting app in the world, but at this point you now have all the setup needed to get started.
 Your `app.module.ts` file contains your app-level configuration; your `app-routing.module.ts` file contains your routing configuration; and your `app.component.ts` file renders the app’s current route.

-By default that route is the `PokemonListComponent` in your `pokemon-list.component.ts` file.
+By default, that default route is the `PokemonListComponent` in your `pokemon-list.component.ts` file.
 Let’s start building that component out, and then work our way to additionally define a “details” component that you can navigate to.

 ## Building out the master view